Precision Environmental Health Sciences (TPEHS)

 ELIGIBILITY:

-1. Predoctoral applicants from Baylor College of Medicine, UT Health Science Center, or MD Anderson Cancer Center who are US Citizens or Permanent Residents, or Foreign Nationals with a current visa(NOTE: We are not accepting applications for Foreign Nationals for the current call for applications).
+1. Predoctoral applicants from Baylor College of Medicine, UT Health Science Center, or MD Anderson Cancer Center who are US Citizens or Permanent Residents; Foreign Nationals (BCM and MDA only) with a current visa(NOTE: For Foreign Nationals, visa must be valid for the ENTIRE appointment period at the time of application.)

-2. Postdoctoral applicants from Baylor College of Medicine, UT Health Science Center, or MD Anderson Cancer Center who are US Citizens or Permanent Residents.
+2. Postdoctoral applicants from Baylor College of Medicine, UT Health Science Center, or MD Anderson Cancer Center who are US Citizens or Permanent Residents; Foreign Nationals (BCM only) with a current visa.
+(NOTE: For Foreign Nationals, visa must be valid for the ENTIRE appointment period at the time of application.)

 Applicants must select a primary mentor and ideally TWO co-mentor(s) in complementary research areas from unique departments/institutions; all mentors should be selected from the TPEHS Training Faculty, listed here.

-NOTE: Invited candidates and all your mentors MUST be available to attend the interview.
+NOTE: Invited candidates and all your mentors MUST be available to attend the in-person interview.

-Trainees appointed to (and supported by) this training grant – T32ES027801- must be US citizens or permanent residents (documentation required).
+Trainees appointed to (and supported by) this training grant – T32ES027801 – must be US citizens or permanent residents only (documentation required).
 Trainees supported by the institutionally-sponsored slots (not NIH) may be Foreign Nationals with a visa.

 Questions about the application or eligibility requirement?
 Contact Elizabeth Lawrence at el53@rice.edu.